 Two of the biggest health problems for old horses are weight loss and arthritis.
 Dental disease and a reduced ability of the gut to process food means older horses eventually lose weight and muscle strength.
 Weakness combined with stiff, painful joints, makes it increasingly difficult for them to get up — a problem which becomes significantly worse in cold weather.

-I always advise owners that it is better to put a horse to sleep while it is still enjoying life.
+I always advise owners that it is better to put a horse down while it is still enjoying life.
 Most people who know their horses also know instinctively when the time is right.
-If we wait too long, we risk keeping an old horse going for our sake not theirs.
+If we wait too long, we risk keeping an old horse going for our sake, not theirs.